-Although some guidelines for DHS data analysis were available, the release of the new ATAC methods also represented the need to adapt and develop additional tools and strategies for chromatin accessibility data analysis.
-In contrast to DNase-seq or FAIRE-seq data starting from high number of cells (minimum of 10x106 cells), ATAC-seq and Fast-ATAC showed lower signal-to- noise ratios and higher variability across samples, as previously mentioned.
+Although some guidelines for DHS data analysis were available, the release of the new ATAC methods also led to a need to adapt and develop additional tools and strategies for chromatin accessibility data analysis.
+In contrast to DNase-seq or FAIRE-seq data starting from high numbers of cells (minimum of 10x106 cells), ATAC-seq and Fast-ATAC showed lower signal-to- noise ratios and higher variability across samples, as previously mentioned.
 This required appropriate implementation of quality control (QC) measurements in order to confidently identify good quality samples prior to downstream analysis.
-Regarding peak calling in ATAC, different algorithms have been applied, being MACS2 the preferred by the majority of them, including ENCODE (Table 1.1).
-The criteria to filter good quality peaks in ATAC represents another critical aspect, particularly for the libraries at the lower end of the quality spectrum.
-Using false discovery rate (FDR) has been the most widely applied criteria except for ENCODE data, where technical replicates are generated and the irreproducibility discovery rate (IDR) analysis has been used to identify robust peaks (Table 1.1).
+Regarding peak calling in ATAC, different algorithms have been applied, with MACS2 being preferred by the majority of studies, including ENCODE (Table 1.1).
+Determining criteria for filtering out poor quality peaks in ATAC is another critical aspect, particularly for the libraries at the lower end of the quality spectrum.
+Using false discovery rate (FDR) has been the most widely applied criterion except for ENCODE data, where technical replicates are generated and the irreproducibility discovery rate (IDR) analysis has been used to identify robust peaks (Table 1.1).